madprops/blog/docs/doubletap.md

 This is great if you want a couple of mindless shortucts that you can just bang like a caveman.

 I use Shift and Control.
-The first for switching between the files, the latter one to go to functions.
+The first one for switching between files, the latter one to go to functions.

 ![](https://i.imgur.com/Duju95G.jpg)